 SLP Online: Summer & After School Labs

-Looking for virtual after school activities for your child or teen?
+Looking for virtual summer or after school activities for your child or teen?
 SLP Labs are a unique opportunity for students across the country in grades 4-12 to make real change on a social issue they are passionate about!

 What is SLP?